nf-core/modules/README.md

 ## Adding new modules

-Ify you wish to contribute a new module, please see the documentation on the [nf-co.re website](https://nf-co.re/developers/adding_modules).
+If you wish to contribute a new module, please see the documentation on the [nf-core website](https://nf-co.re/developers/adding_modules).

 ## Using existing modules